-SoCalGas recommends implementing a competency based and performance focused training program that will encompass training design for all new methane mitigation policy and procedural changes.
-SoCalGas currently employs a traditional classroom training approach, which includes traditional classroom instruction and hands-on activities.
-It requires employees to commute from across the service territory to attend classroom trainings, which is time consuming and incurs mileage and hotel expenses.
-Due to the rate of change in policies, SoCalGas proposes a more agile and effective training system that can incorporate new policy changes and be deployed quickly.
-A multimedia, competency based online/video training module system would enhance SoCalGas' ability to incorporate new policies and increase learning at a faster pace.
-This system would utilize the most appropriate method or medium of instruction for each training objective.
-Training would leverage eLearning to train prerequisite cognitive objectives before trainees attend centralized training.
-This would reduce travel expenses, provide more immediate training, and make the training center more effective and efficient.
-Trainees will come to the training center prepared with cognitive knowledge to engage in activities such as hands-on training, situation city exercises, instructor coaching, group discussions, demonstrations, and testing.
-This system would provide a training environment paced to individual student needs by employing modular, self-paced, individualized instruction.
-This approach increases competency since students cannot proceed from one module to the next until they demonstrate through performance that they are fully competent in the objective.
-This allows employees to develop an understanding of new concepts at an appropriate pace.
-Higher performing students may progress more rapidly.
-Self-pace instruction reduces the need for scheduling classes since students may begin training anytime and training concludes when competence in all training objectives has been demonstrated.
-This will support knowledge management, as training will be managed with a shorter turnaround, reducing impact to business and cost of training implementation.
-This system will also allow individuals to take refresher training on any topic at any time.
+SoCalGas recommends implementing a competency based training program that will encompass training design for all new methane mitigation policy and procedural changes.
+SoCalGas currently has a traditional classroom training approach, which requires employees to commute from across the service territory to attend classroom trainings, incurring mileage and hotel expenses.
+Due to the rate of change of policies, SoCalGas needs a more agile training system that can reflect new policy changes deploy new content quickly.
+A competency based online/video training module system would enhance SoCalGas' ability to incorporate new policies and increase learning at a faster pace.
+This system also supports training design needs associated with Best Practices 11-12.
+SoCalGas believes this will also support knowledge management, as training will be managed with a shorter turnaround, reducing impact to business and cost of training implementation.

 As new processes, procedures, and policies emerge due to SB 1371, they will be incorporated into existing training.
-SoCalGas proposes supplementing its traditional training approach with a comprehensive, multimedia, competency-based training approach which will include self-paced, individualized, modular instruction, eLearning, just-in-time training, structured on-the-job training and mentoring.
+SoCalGas proposes converting its traditional classroom training approach to a comprehensive, multimedia, competency-based training approach which will include self-paced, individualized, modular instruction, eLearning, just-in-time training, structured on-the-job training and mentoring.